davidsavagejr/NPocoEnumerations/README.md

-NPocoEnumerations
+Enumeration Support with NPoco
 =================

-A sample implementation of how to support Enumerations with NPoco
+This is a sample of how to implement support for the Headspring Enumeration class when using NPoco.